vertexproject/synapse/docs/synapse/devguides/storm_api.rst

     opts = {'path': True}

-    # A Storm node message with a node path added to it, from the query inet:ipv4 -> inet:asn.
+    # A Storm node message with a node path added to it, from the query inet:ip -> inet:asn.

     ('node',
      (('inet:asn', 1),